Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 ELGAS is Australia’s leading LNG supplier to businesses and services.
 If you are looking for LNG for your business, contact ELGAS today!

-Liquid Natural Gas Uses and Applications
+Liquid Natural Gas (LNG) Uses and Applications

-Liquid Natural Gas – LNG Boilers
+Liquid Natural Gas (LNG) Boilers

 The industries include dairy products, manufacturing, food processing and construction products.

-Road Transport with Liquid Natural Gas
+Road Transport with Liquid Natural Gas (LNG)

 Over 200 heavy duty vehicles are now in daily operation.

-LNG is also a practical and cost effective way to reduce road transport emissions.
+Liquid Natural Gas (LNG) is also a practical and cost effective way to reduce road transport emissions.

-Many countries have natural gas vehicles today.
+Many countries have Liquid Natural Gas (LNG) vehicles today.

-LNG powered vehicle technology has matured over the last 15 years.
+Liquid Natural Gas (LNG) powered vehicle technology has matured over the last 15 years.

 Technology improvements have all contributed to this.

-LNG powered vehicles have range and refueling times comparable to diesel.
+Liquid Natural Gas (LNG) powered vehicles have range and refueling times comparable to diesel.

 Liquid Natural Gas (LNG) Fueling Station

-Liquified Natural Gas – LNG Power Generation
+Liquid Natural Gas (LNG) Power Generation

-Liquefied natural gas is a suitable alternative to diesel for the remote power generation market.
+Liquid Natural Gas (LNG) is a suitable alternative to diesel for the remote power generation market.

 These remote power generating plants provide electricity for towns or mine sites and can vary in size from 1 MW to 50MW.